-The inset of Fig.~\ref{psd}(c) show experimental results for the PSDs of wild-type cells and a strain carrying inactivating deletions in genes that encode the phosphotransferase PptA, which required for the post-translational modification of T4P~($\Delta$pptA).
-Experiments were carried out as described in Ref.~\cite{zollner2019type}.
+The inset of Fig.~\ref{psd}(c) show experimental results for the PSDs of wild-type cells and a strain carrying inactivating deletions in genes that encode the phosphotransferase \textit{pptA}, which required for the post-translational modification of T4P~($\mathit{\Delta}$\textit{pptA}).
 For wild-type cells, where colony contains around 4000 cells, the experimentally measured colony boundary fluctuations up to $10$~Hz are in good qualitative agreement with our simulation results.
-For a qualitative assessment of the experimental data for the $\Delta$pptA strain, a smaller colony with about 600 mutants is simulated.
-Here, the parameters governing T4P dynamics are adjusted to mimic the higher binding probablility and lower rupture frequency measured for the $\Delta$pptA strain in comparison to the wild-type~\cite{zollner2019type}.
+For a qualitative assessment of the experimental data for the $\mathit{\Delta}$\textit{pptA} strain, a smaller colony with about 600 mutants is simulated.
+Here, the parameters governing T4P dynamics are adjusted to mimic the higher binding probablility and lower rupture frequency measured for the $\mathit{\Delta}$\textit{pptA} strain in comparison to the wild-type~\cite{zollner2019type}.
 A binding rate of $k_{\rm bind}^{\rm mutant}=50\,{\rm s}^{-1}$ and lower rupture rate $k_{\rm rupt}^{\rm mutant}=1\,{\rm s}^{-1}$ were chosen, compare Tab.~\ref{table02}.
 We also find that a lower retraction velocity needs to be chosen for the simulated mutant strain, compared to the wild-type strain ($v_{\mathrm{re}} = 0.5\,\mu\mathrm{m}/\mathrm{s}$).
-This lower retraction velocity is likely necessary in simulations to mimic the lower retraction frequency of the mutant~\cite{zollner2019type} and reduces the apparent elastic modulus at low frequencies.
-Overall, the simulation results suggest that post-translational modification of T4Ps in wild-type cells leads to ``stiffer'' \textit{N.~gonorrhoeae} colonies.
+This lower retraction velocity is necessary in simulations to mimic the lower retraction frequency of the mutant~\cite{zollner2019type} and reduces the apparent elastic modulus at low frequencies.
+Overall, the higher plateau value of the PSD at low frequencies suggest that post-translational modification of T4Ps in wild-type cells leads to ``stiffer'' \textit{N.~gonorrhoeae} colonies.

 Since shape fluctuations of a wild-type cell colony mainly result from active forces, a violation of the equilibrium fluctuation-response relation is expected.
 To find out how a fluctuation-response relation can be measured experimentally, we simulate a setup for controlled mechanical perturbation of the colony boundary.
 This setup is inspired by techniques for measuring active fluctuations in cell membranes~\cite{turlier2016equilibrium}.
 We fix a simulated colony between walls and stick a bead with radius $R_{\rm B}=1.5 \,\mu {\rm m}$ onto one side of the colony, see Fig.~\ref{psd}(d).
 The same parameter values are used to describe pilus interaction with walls and pilus-pilus interaction.
 The pairwise interactions between the bead and the cells is modeled with a Morse potential.
 Denoting the distance between the bead and any neighboring cell $i$ by $r_{i,\mathrm{B}}$, the potential is given by